Killing Joke: Pandemonium and Democracy (1992–1996)

-Reformation and the death of Paul Raven (2002–2007)
+Reformation and death of Paul Raven (2002–2007)

 In 2002, Coleman, Walker and Youth recorded their second self-titled album with special guest Dave Grohl on drums.
 Produced by Andy Gill and released to much acclaim in 2003, it was heralded as a powerful addition to their earlier classics.
-In 2003, the band played at the biggest open air festival in Europe - Przystanek Woodstock in Poland.
-The War on Terror and the invasion of Iraq were cited as major factors in their reforming, reflected in the lyrical content of much of the album, based on themes of war, government control and Armageddon.
+In 2003, the band played at the biggest open air festival in Europe—Przystanek Woodstock in Poland.
+The war on terror and the invasion of Iraq were cited as major factors in their reforming, reflected in the lyrical content of much of the album, based on themes of war, government control and Armageddon.
 The album, which fell just short of the UK Top 40 and spawned two singles, "Loose Cannon" (a UK Top 25 hit) and "Seeing Red".
 The songs were all credited to Coleman/Walker/Youth/Gill, although Raven's name is also on the list of musicians on the liner notes, marking his return to the band after more than a decade.
-The album was accompanied by a tour of the United States, Europe and Australia in 2003-2004, with ex-Prong drummer Ted Parsons on board.
+The album was accompanied by a tour of the United States, Europe and Australia in 2003–2004, with ex-Prong drummer Ted Parsons on board.

 In February 2005, now with young drummer Ben Calvert (Twin Zero, Sack Trick), Killing Joke played two consecutive shows at London's Shepherd's Bush Empire to commemorate their 25th anniversary.
 DVD and CD recordings from these concerts were released in the fall of the same year as XXV Gathering: The Band that Preys Together Stays Together.
 In June, remastered and expanded editions of Pandemonium and Democracy, were released by Cooking Vinyl.
 These were followed in July by remasters of their first four albums (Killing Joke to Ha!) on EMI, who by then owned the E.G. Records catalogue.
 The second batch of EMI remasters would not appear until January 2008.
 That year, Reza Udhin joined the band on keyboards when they supported Mötley Crüe's British tour; they then began work on their next album in Prague.
 Killing Joke's contribution to the world of rock was recognised when they were awarded the "Lifetime Achievement Award" at the 2005 Kerrang Awards.
 The band recorded the new album in "Hell", the basement rehearsal space of Studio Faust Records in Prague, opting for simplicity and raw energy through the use of live takes with a minimum of overdubs.
 The result was Hosannas from the Basements of Hell, released in April 2006, which made the UK Top 75.